Bluebirds and their Enemies

 With the exception of habitat loss, cats likely pose the greatest threat to birds in the United States.
 Estimates put the number of birds killed each year at well over 1Billion birds.
 Cats are efficient hunters and killing is instinctive; the suggestion that a well-fed cat won’t hunt is simply false.
 The best solution to this problem is to keep cats indoors and find solutions to reduce the number of feral cats.

 Bluebirds, of course, are one of those species impacted by cats.
 Cats pose a threat at all life stages, but perhaps are most destructive during the nesting cycles when they can attack and kill adults in the box and wipe out entire broods of young.
-Careful placement of nest boxes and correct use of predator guards can greatly reduce this risk.
+Careful placement of nest boxes and correct use of predator guards (see example) can greatly reduce this risk.